hollingsworthd/jBrowserDriver/README.md

 Use this library like any other Selenium WebDriver or RemoteWebDriver (it implements Selenium's JavascriptExecutor, HasInputDevices, TakesScreenshot, Killable, FindsById, FindsByClassName, FindsByLinkText, FindsByName, FindsByCssSelector, FindsByTagName, and FindsByXPath).

-You can optionally pass a [Settings](https://github.com/MachinePublishers/jBrowserDriver/blob/035a1e2e5d1a2fda9c61fa976b5d4249e68b1b4e/src/com/machinepublishers/jbrowserdriver/Settings.java#L209) object to the [JBrowserDriver](https://github.com/MachinePublishers/jBrowserDriver/blob/2572b21baece2873089c5c6bab34a21f19dd4f01/src/com/machinepublishers/jbrowserdriver/JBrowserDriver.java#L205) constructor to specify a proxy, request headers, time zone, user agent, or navigator details.
+You can optionally create a [Settings](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.html#builder--) object, [configure it](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/Settings.Builder.html), and pass it to the [JBrowserDriver constructor](http://machinepublishers.github.io/jBrowserDriver/com/machinepublishers/jbrowserdriver/JBrowserDriver.html#JBrowserDriver-com.machinepublishers.jbrowserdriver.Settings-) to specify a proxy, request headers, time zone, user agent, or navigator details.
 By default, the browser mimics the fingerprint of Tor Browser.

 Each instance of JBrowserDriver is backed by a separate Java process, so any native browser crashes will not take down your app.